-The following Corporate Crime guidance note Produced in partnership with Joanne Kane of Carmelite Chambers provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Joanne Kane of Carmelite Chambers provides comprehensive and up to date legal information covering:

 The purpose of this Practice Note is to provide a general understanding of the offences under section 1, 2 and 6 of the Bribery Act 2010 (BA 2010).
 It does not cover the new offence of a commercial organisation failing to prevent bribery; as to this see Practice Note: Failing to prevent bribery.